 The way he smiles or pushes his glasses up his nose.
 Or, the way his hands move when he becomes animated during a conversation.
 All these small gestures which remind me “this is the man I love.”
 While these things are not “him,” they are most certainly part of him.

 From the window, I could observe he was content and joyful surrounded by his family and talking with his sons.
 Two of them held a football.
 I can only assume they were discussing “footballeese”—a language unknown to me but in which they are fluent.

 It was not their words I relished but their facial expressions, body language, movements, and energy.

 There was a time I would have felt excluded as no one seemed to notice my absence.
-However, I knew I could choose to leave the dishes undone and to join them.
-I was willingly performing an act of service for those I love, and I was drinking in my family’s wonder.
+However, I now knew I could choose to leave the dishes undone and join them.
+I was willingly performing an act of service for those beings who mean the most to me, and I was drinking in my family’s wonder as an observer.

 I wanted to sear this moment in my mind for later retrieval.

 Life is made of moments which seem continuous but aren’t really.

 A lot of what we call “Life” is mundane: school, work, laundry, grocery shopping and yes, the dishes…